Would you like to supplement your classroom learning with some workplace experience in your major?

-3. Participate in two conferences with the DWMA Internship Coordinator
+3. Participate in two conferences with the TCID Internship Coordinator

 4. Submit a final internship project report with sample internship projects

-5. Evaluate your internship experience in a memo to the DWMA Internship Coordinator
+5. Evaluate your internship experience in a memo to the TCID Internship Coordinator

-6. Ask your workplace supervisor to submit an evaluation of your internship to the DWMA Internship Coordinator.
+6. Ask your workplace supervisor to submit an evaluation of your internship to the TCID Internship Coordinator.